akseidel/pywordletool/worddata/wordlist_log.md

 * pshaw, Was a Wordlebot added word, but then later removed.
 Edited here 08/07/25
 * schmo, Was a Wordlebot added word, but then later removed.
 Edited here 08/07/25
 * shlep, Was a Wordlebot added word, but then later removed.
 Edited here 08/07/25
+* xerox, Was a Wordlebot added word, but then later removed.
+Edited here 08/07/25